tanaka774/chronoark-free-recruit-mod/README.md

 # a few points of developing chronoark native mod

 *this explanation is just for my case.
 It's possible this doesn't apply to other one.
+and more like gameplay patch, not adding new custom character. for that there should be a great tutorial already!

 ## some dependencies and version